Grandinetti00/PFJSGRANDINETTI/README.md

  QUICK TRAINING (JavaScript)

- Final project for JavaScript course at CoderHouse.
+ Final project for JavaScript course at CoderHouse (commission #51475).
 Soon a protein count will be added.

  by Victor Fabian Grandinetti